eugenecohen-osu/chi-gem5/chi-report.md

 ## Mapping gem5 Resources to CHI Topology

-When we invoke gem5 via the Syscall Emulation wrapper script, se.py we pass parameters and these get mapped by the CHI configuration logic into a specfiic topology.
+When we invoke gem5 via the Syscall Emulation wrapper script, se.py we pass parameters and these get mapped by the CHI configuration logic into a specific topology.
 In some cases there may not always be a perfect match between the resources specified on invocation and the topology described for the interconnect so the mapping process will fill available slots, like mapping gem5 CPU instances to CHI RN-f nodes.

 | Option         | Example              | Meaning                                                  |